We updated our RSA SSH host key

 git shell

-, or disable its interactive mode with rm -fr $HOME/git-shell-commands
+, or disable its interactive mode withrm -fr $HOME/git-shell-commands

-if doing so is impractical.git clone
+if doing so is impractical. - Avoid running

 Crucially, clone submodules iteratively rather than recursively by running `git submodule update` at each layer of your repository’s submodule chain.